Does Perfume Expire?

 Higher quality perfumes with more natural ingredients may actually have shorter lifespans than synthetic fragrances, as natural oils can go rancid.
 However, some vintage perfumes with high-quality ingredients can last decades if stored properly.

-Optimal storage means keeping perfume in its original box, away from light, at stable room temperature (not in bathrooms where heat and humidity fluctuate).
+Optimal storage means keeping perfume in its original box, away from light, at stable room temperature (not in bathrooms where heat and humidity fluctuate), much like medications that also degrade in warm, humid environments.
 Refrigeration can extend life but may slightly alter some fragrances.

 The concentration of fragrance oils directly affects longevity.
 Parfum (20-30% oil concentration) tends to last longer in the bottle than eau de toilette (5-15%) because the higher oil ratio is more chemically stable.
 Eau de cologne at just 2-4% concentration degrades fastest, often losing noticeable potency within a year of opening.